Double Asteroid Redirection Test: Course of the impact

-The DART impact on the center of Dimorphos decreased the orbital period, previously 11.92 hours, by 33±1 minutes.
+The DART impact on the center of Dimorphos decreased the orbital period, previously 11 hours and 52 minutes, by 33±1 minutes.
 This large change indicates the recoil from material excavated from the asteroid and ejected into space by the impact (known as ejecta) contributed significant momentum change to the asteroid, beyond that of the DART spacecraft itself.
-Researchers found the impact caused an instantaneous slowing in Dimorphos' speed along its orbit of about 2.7 millimeters per second — again indicating the recoil from ejecta played a major role in amplifying the momentum change directly imparted to the asteroid by the spacecraft.
+Researchers found the impact caused an instantaneous slowing in Dimorphos's speed along its orbit of about 2.7 millimeters per second — again indicating the recoil from ejecta played a major role in amplifying the momentum change directly imparted to the asteroid by the spacecraft.
 That momentum change was amplified by a factor of 2.2 to 4.9 (depending on the mass of Dimorphos), indicating the momentum change transferred because of ejecta production significantly exceeded the momentum change from the DART spacecraft alone.
 While the orbital change was small, the change is in the velocity and over the course of years will accumulate to a large change in position.
 For a hypothetical Earth-threatening body, even such a tiny change could be sufficient to mitigate or prevent an impact, if applied early enough.
 As the diameter of Earth is around 13,000 kilometers, a hypothetical asteroid impact could be avoided with as little of a shift as half of that (6,500 kilometers).
 A 2 cm/s velocity change accumulates to that distance in approximately 10 years.

 By smashing into the asteroid DART made Dimorphos an active asteroid.
 Scientists had proposed that some active asteroids are the result of impact events, but no one had ever observed the activation of an asteroid.
 The DART mission activated Dimorphos under precisely known and carefully observed impact conditions, enabling the detailed study of the formation of an active asteroid for the first time.
-Observations show that Dimorphos lost approximately 1 million kilograms after the collision.
+Observations show that Dimorphos lost approximately 1 million kilograms of mass as a result of the collision.